 - Describe the navigator's role and responsibilities including appraisal, planning, execution and monitoring position.

 - 2. Explain the chart symbols and conventions on Canadian Hydrographic charts, in accordance with the terminology of Chart 1, Symbols, Abbreviations and Terms.

 - 3. Identify a source of official Canadian government navigation publications.

 - 4. List the publications required by regulation as well as those needed for prudent navigation in the local area and demonstrate their purpose, including the following minimum requirements:

 - a) Large scale charts of the area and Chart 1, Symbols, Abbreviations and Terms;

 - b) Sailing Directions;

 - c) Tide and Current Tables;

 - d) Current Atlas;

 - e) Collision Regulations;

 - f) Local rules and regulations;

 - g) List of Lights, Buoys, and Fog Signals;

 - h) Radio Aids to Marine Navigation;

 - i) Safe Boating Guide;

 - j) Canadian Aids to Navigation.

 - 5. Describe source and purpose of Notices to Mariners (NOTMAR) and Navigational Warnings (NAVWARNs).

 - 6. List and describe or demonstrate the use of tools required for prudent navigation including:

 - a) Hand-bearing compass;

 - b) Steering compass and deviation table;

 - c) Depth sounder and lead line;

 - d) Log/knot-meter;

 - e) Dividers;

 - f) Protractor, plotter or parallel rule;

-- g) Watch or clock:
+- g) Watch or clock;

 - h) Pencil/eraser/note book.

 - 7. List factors affecting depth above or below chart datum in tidal and non-tidal waters.

 - 8. Use the Tide and Current Table, Current Atlas or chart embedded tables to find: - a) Times and heights of tides at reference and secondary ports; - b) Direction and rate of current at reference and secondary stations; - c) Rate and direction of current at a specific location using tidal diamonds.or a Current Atlas. - 9.
 Convert courses, headings and bearings between true, magnetic, and compass. - 10.
 Plot: - a) A dead reckoning (DR) position from a known position given speed, time, and course; - b) A position fix based on two or more bearings on different terrestrial objects taken at one time; - c) A position fix based on one bearing and a transit range based on terrestrial objects; - d) Danger and clearing bearings. - 11.
 Given one or more planned legs and estimated speed, determine to the nearest minute: - a) Estimated time of arrival (ETA); - b) Revised ETA. - 12.
 Recognize day and night appearance and meaning of the Canadian Aids to Navigation System (lateral, cardinal, special buoys; and daybeacons). - 13.
 Use charts and publications to prepare a basic pilotage plan for a daytime trip including: - a) Harbour entry and exit; - b) Waypoints, rhumb line course, heading (in compass), distance, and ETA; - c) Use of aids to navigation enroute; - d) Consideration of water depth, current, weather, and other local factors and hazards. - 14.
-With reference to a global navigation satellite system (GNSS) such as GPS (Navstar), Beidou, Glonass or Galileo explain: - a) Explain the basic operation of a GNSS enabled device to determine position; - b) List factors that affect the accuracy of positions given by a GNSS enabled device; - c) Identify common GNSS enabled applications for navigation and cautions concerning their usage. - 15.
-Describe the types of information that may be included in a vessels log. - 16.
+With reference to a global navigation satellite system (GNSS) such as GPS (Navstar), Beidou, Glonass or Galileo explain: - a) Explain the basic operation of a GNSS enabled device to determine position; - b) List factors that affect the accuracy of positions given by a GNSS enabled device; - c) Identify common GNSS enabled applications for navigation and cautions concerning their usage including specific reference to the benefits and risks related to the use of electronic charts for navigation planning and when underway. - 15.
+Describe the Automatic Identification System (AIS): - a) Identifying types of installation; - b) Identification of nearby vessels, for collision avoidance and to enhance crew safety; - c) Implementation as part of the Canadian Aids to Navigation System. - 16.
+Describe the types of information that may be included in a vessels log - 17.
 Use Sail Canada Uniform Navigation Symbols and Terms for plotting and labelling.